 I used tape, a balloon, straw, ribbon, and two ribbon spools for this activity.
 We hung the pulley from the top of a doorway.
 This way, the balloon could drop down to the floor.
 We did a fun writing activity, too, where students had to create their own New Year’s resolution.

 - Speed Skater – This STEM activity is a part of my winter sports.
 You can read more about that here.
 This speed skater activity is so much fun!

-We start with a little experiment to see if we can balance on one leg standing against the wall.
+We start with a little experiment to see if we can balance one leg standing against the wall.
 Then, we learned all about how speed skaters transfer their center of gravity while they speed around the ice rink.
-Next, we created these speed skaters using pipe cleaner and a life saver.
+Next, we created these speed skaters using a pipe cleaner and a lifesaver.
 Finally, the kids tested them to see if they could balance the speed skaters.
 It’s a lot more challenging than it looks!

 Martin Luther King, Jr. Day STEM Activity

 - March on Washington – You’re definitely going to want this for Martin Luther King Jr. Day!
 This is so much fun and extremely informative.
 First, we started this lesson using our KWHL chart (what do I already KNOW, what do I WANT to know, HOW can I learn, and what did I LEARN).

 Afterward, we read about Martin Luther King Jr. and the March on Washington.
 Did you know that Martin was the last speaker of that day?
 Finally, students were to use their own mapping skills to recreate the march.
 We used a craft stick, tape, and a magnet.
 This was really neat!